Get discount glasses without insurance? Here’s how

 For example, EyeCare America offers free exams to qualifying patients age 65 and older.
 And the nonprofit group New Eyes provides free eyeglasses to children and adults in need.

 How to buy discount eyeglasses

-By shopping around and comparing prices, you should be able to find a new pair of glasses that fits your budget, face shape and style.
+By shopping around and comparing prices, you should be able to find a new pair of glasses that fits your budget, face shape and personal style.

 Each choice has pros and cons.

 Buying discount glasses online

 Pro: Larger frame selection.
 Online eyeglasses stores can offer thousands of frames, while an optical shop’s frame selection is limited by the size of the store.

 Pro: Lower eyeglasses prices.
 It’s fairly easy to find affordable frames shopping on your smartphone or computer.
 For example, some online glasses stores offer frames starting at $6.